 For example, if you attach a UTM to a link in your bio that leads to your website, you can then track on a monthly basis how many people are coming to your site from Instagram.

-However, if this number drops off or is thes same as last month, you can begin tinkering with your Instagram strategy to try to push more people to your website.
+However, if this number drops off or is the same as last month, you can begin tinkering with your Instagram strategy to try to push more people to your website.
+Two of the most popular UTM tools are Bitly and Google Campaign URL Builder.

-This is unfortunately only available to verified business accounts on Instagram with at least 10,000 followers, but if you fit this criteria, then you should definitely be including links in your Instagram Stories.
+This is unfortunately only available to verified business accounts on Instagram with at least 10,000 followers.
+But luckily with AiSchedul Bio Link it’s possible regardless of your number of followers!

 Here’s a super simple contest formula you can use: